 This is a short and sweet trail back into time and down into an impressive canyon cut by the South Fork Stillaguamish River.
-Start your hike into the 1,000-acre Robe Canyon County Park on a bluff shrouded in young forest.
-Here a series of signs inform you of the historic nature of Robe Canyon and what lies ahead—such as the glacial-fed Stillaguamish River and an old town site.
+Start your hike into the 970-acre Robe Canyon County Park on a bluff shrouded in young forest.
+Here a series of signs inform you of the historic nature of Robe Canyon and what lies ahead—such as the glacier-fed Stillaguamish River and an old town site.
 The thriving railroad town of Robe once stood below.
 But, there is now nothing left of that settlement.
 Plenty of artifacts remain of the railroad however; the rail line that once connected the mining-now-ghost town of Monte Cristo to Everett.
 The remnant railroad relics along with the tight and stunning Robe Canyon where the Stillaguamish thunders through, make this short hike a real interesting and fascinating outing.

 Constructed almost entirely by the Volunteers for Outdoor Washington, the well-built trail drops 300 feet off of the bluff via a series of switchbacks delivering you to a lush river bottom complete with big cedars, cottonwoods, Sitka spruce, and moss-draped maples.
 Pass by the old town site that once sported a couple of mills, freight sheds, and a lime kiln.
 You’ll have a hard time imagining now that all of this once stood here among all of this greenery.

 Now come up along the river.
 In periods of heavy rainfall it bellows and roars.
 Signs of its strength lie all around you from undercut banks to toppled trees to silted flats.
 The trail continues along the wild waterway where occasional glimpses may be had of surrounding peaks.
 But the real interest lies just ahead where the river enters Robe Canyon.